 Importance of Working in Partnership

-Where there are child welfare concerns regarding visits to patients detained under the Mental Health Act, the trust should ask the Surrey Children's Services Assessment Team to assess whether it is in the child's best interests.
+Where there are child welfare concerns regarding visits to patients detained under the Mental Health Act, the Mental Health organisation should undertake a risk assessment in consultation with the Family Social Worker to ensure the visit will be in the child's best interests.

 Further information/ References